TrshPuppy/obsidian-notes/networking/OSI/OSI-reference-model.md

 Where ==routing and reassembly== take place
 - deals with #packets
 	- efficient way to transfer data across networked devices
-		- exchanged in small pieces ==less bottlenecking==
+		- exchanged in small pieces ==less bottle-necking==
 - #routing = the most optimal path that data should take to a device
 	- shortest = has the least amount of devices along path
 	- reliable = have packets been lost on this path before?
-	- fastest physical connection = is one path using copper (slow) vs fibre?
+	- fastest physical connection = is one path using copper (slow) vs fiber?
 - Protocols:
 	- [[OSPF]] Open Shortest Path First
 	- [[RIP]] Routing Information Protocol